Dynamics of postcritically bounded polynomial semigroups II: fiberwise dynamics and the Julia sets: Main results

-Thus what we see in Theorem~\ref{mainthjbnq} and statement \ref{c:rancor2sh2} in Corollary~\ref{c:rancor2sh}, as illustrated in Example ~\ref{jbnqexfirst}, is a special and new phenomenon which can hold in the {\em random} dynamics of a family of polynomials, but cannot hold in the usual iteration dynamics of a single polynomial.
-Namely, it can hold that for almost every $\g \in \GN $, $J_{\g }(f)$ is a Jordan curve and fails to be a quasicircle all while the basin of infinity $A_{\g }(f)$ is still a John domain.
+Thus what we see in Theorem~\ref{mainthjbnq} and statement \ref{c:rancor2sh2} of Corollary~\ref{c:rancor2sh}, as illustrated in Example ~\ref{jbnqexfirst}, is a new and unexpected phenomenon which can hold in the {\em random} dynamics of a family of polynomials, but cannot hold in the usual iteration dynamics of a single polynomial.
+Namely, it can hold that for almost every $\g \in \GN $, $J_{\g }(f)$ is a Jordan curve and fails to be a quasicircle while the basin of infinity $A_{\g }(f)$ is a John domain.
 Whereas, if $J(h)$, for some polynomial $h$, is a Jordan curve which fails to be a quasicircle, then the basin of infinity $F_{\infty }(h)$ is necessarily {\bf not} a John domain.

 Pilgrim and Tan Lei (\cite{PT}) showed that there exists a hyperbolic rational map $h$ with {\em disconnected} Julia set such that ``almost every'' connected component of $J(h)$ is a Jordan curve but not a quasicircle. \end{rem}